How to Use Feign Client in Spring Boot

 As I discovered the main advantage in using feign for an HTTP client is that all we need to do is write an interface with pre-defined annotations and feign automatically do the stuff that needs to happen inside a REST client.

-Let’s create a fresh spring boot application using spring initializr, If you are not familiar with creating a spring boot application just use our guide on HOW TO CREATE A SPRING BOOT PROJECT.
+Let’s create a fresh spring boot application using spring initializr, If you are not familiar with creating a spring boot application just use our guide on How to create a Spring Boot application.
 Here I’m using Lombok plugin to keep the code simple and clean.
 If you need to learn how we can use lombok in spring boot follow our article Guide to use Lombok In Spring Boot.

 Adding Required Dependencies